Emilis Vėlyvis: Critical acclaim

 Vėlyvis' film Redirected had become the most-ever watched movie in Lithuania as of 2015, according to newspaper Kauno Diena.

-The production The Generation of Evil is a detective inspired by American director David Fincher.
+The later Velyvis' film The Generation of Evil is a detective story inspired by American director David Fincher.
 The film depicts work of law enforcement without "sugary coating", describes a film review.

 The Generation of Evil is a high-caliber, unpredictable, tense and the most mature film by Vėlyvis.
 Director Emilis Vėlyvis proved that not only Scandinavians have the talent to create such strong detective cinema, wrote Delfi.lt in a review in 2022.

 The Generation of Evil earned the Audience of the Reims Polar award in 2022.